NikosAlexandris/pvgis-prototype/docs/index.md

 [PVGIS][PVGIS]
 is an open [web application][PVGIS Web Application] of the :flag_eu: European Commission.
-Is it developed and maintained in the [Joint Research Centre (JRC)][JRC] for over two decades by the Energy Efficiency and Renewables Unit (Ispra) of the Energy,
+It is developed and maintained in the [Joint Research Centre (JRC)][JRC] for over two decades by the Energy Efficiency and Renewables Unit (Ispra) of the Energy,